-Manas Ranjan Mohapatra
+Manas Ranjan Mahapatra

 Whenever I think of Bangalore, Dr. Sumatheendra Nadig comes to my mind.
 I wrote on Facebook three years ago about my days with author and critic Dr. Sumatheendra Nadig.
 Immediately the post was liked by no other than my teacher Subhendu Mund, who passed away last year.